 In general, hooded bags like the Montbell Seamless Down Hugger 800 #2, Western Mountaineering HighLite, and Sea to Summit Spark Down Sleeping Bag – 30F should move with you as you toss and turn because your head remains in the hood.
 Regarding warmth, the primary benefit of hooded bags is that they provide insulation for your head, eliminating the need to wear a beanie or hooded jacket inside.

 The issue is that if you want to use your hooded jacket or beanie as part of your sleep system to save weight, you will face some redundancy issues.
-Some of our testers also like that hooded bags keep your pillow right where you want it, and other testers like the ability to cinch the hood down around their face for added warmth.
+Some of our testers also like that hooded bags keep their pillow right where they want it, and other testers like the ability to cinch the hood down around their face for added warmth.

 Hoodless Sleeping Bags